News and Stories

 Allison Westervelt Allison Westervelt

 Access to care for back pain, food insecurity, and abnormal vaginal bleeding.
 Overcoming the barriers to care posed by the high costs of transportation to clinic and missing work.
 Care delivered in a way that respects both dignity and privacy.
-Those are some of the top health care priorities identified by women in rural Rwanda in a study published recently in the International Journal of Gynecology and Obstetrics.
+Those were some of the top healthcare priorities that women in rural Rwanda identified in an International Journal of Gynecology and Obstetrics study.

 Read More